-Another must-have for hunters?
-Laser rangefinders.
-Up until fairly recently, a hunter had to carry these two items separately in the field.
+No too long ago, a hunter had to carry a rangefinder and binoculars separately in the field.
 I can't speak for everyone, but there have been many occasions when I ended up with just one of them around my neck because I'd either forgotten the other one back in my truck, or I'd purposely left it behind because I didn't think I'd need it or I didn't want to carry the extra weight.
 Well, those days are over.

 The concept first became available a number of years back.
 As binoculars, early models lacked the optical brightness and clarity of top-quality glasses; as rangefinders, they often lacked the range of rangefinder-only units.

 Quality always comes at a price, and these optics all run around $3,000, which is a bit more than each company's top-of-the-line binocular offerings.
-If your budget is a bit more modest, the Bushnell Fusion 1 Mile ARC (pictured) runs just over $1,000.
+If your budget is a bit more modest, the Bushnell Fusion Binoculars Laser Rangefinder runs just over $1,000.
 Although these are not inexpensive, when you combine the price of a top-quality binocular plus a top-quality long-range laser rangefinder, you are actually paying about the same for the combined unit.

 Besides ensuring that you will never be without one or the other, the final big advantage of these combination optics is speed of use.
 I must confess that I have missed shot opportunities in the field because by the time I spotted an animal with my binoculars, got a range on it using my rangefinder, and then got my rifle up, it was too late for a shot.

 Not surprisingly, these combo units do weigh slightly more than plain binoculars, but carrying rangefinding binoculars is not only lighter than carrying two separate optics, it's also a whole lot less bulky.
 I don't know about you, but even with a good bino harness (highly recommended, by the way), I still don't like two things hanging around my neck.